storyprotocol/documentation/docs/Concepts/royalty-module/liquid-relative-percentage.md

 2. Each ancestor can call `transferToVault` on the royalty policy contract to receive the amount each ancestor has the right to claim from a given descendant.
 Funds are moved to the ancestor's IP Royalty Vault.

    1. 95k USDC are transferred to the IP Royalty Vault 2 since it has the right to 10% of all IPA 2 descendants revenue and has to pay 5% of its revenue to its direct parent IPA 1.
 So 100k is received from IPA 3 and 5k is paid to IPA 1, resulting in IPA 2 keeping 100k - 5k = 95k.
    2. 5k USDC are transferred to the IP Royalty Vault 1 since it has the right to 0.5% of all IPA 2 descendants revenue.
-IPA 1 has the right to 5% of revenue earned by IPA 2, which in turn has 10% of revenue earned by IPA 3.
-Given LRP royalty policy considers relative percentages, then IPA 1 has the right to 10%\*5% = 0.5% of revenue earned by IPA 3.
+IPA 1 has the right to 5% of the revenue earned by IPA 2, which in turn has 10% of the revenue earned by IPA 3.
+Given LRP royalty policy considers relative percentages, then IPA 1 has the right to 10%\*5% = 0.5% of the revenue earned by IPA 3.

    ![](https://files.readme.io/4956d4151c271dd42773b83ca75e23794c6318b8850cf046156f86b04c783f71-image.png)